12 key facts on erectile dysfunction

 It depends what your definition of ‘excessive’ is.
 If you’re masturbating several times in an hour, then you may get some problems getting an erection due to exhaustion.
 If, however, you’re masturbating once or twice a day, then this is quite normal, and is highly unlikely to be a cause of erectile dysfunction.

 Can tiredness cause erectile dysfunction?

 Your sex drive (libido) and ability to get an erection will be affected by being too tired, making it more difficult to achieve and maintain an erection.
 A lack of fitness, alcohol and drug consumption can also increase your chances of experiencing erectile dysfunction.

-6. Do tight jeans and underwear lead to erectile dysfunction?
+Does tight underwear lead to erectile dysfunction?

 If you experience numbness or discomfort during or after your ride, it’s worth speaking to your GP.

 There's information on how exercise can help treat ED and prevent it occurring altogether in our erectile dysfunction advice hub.

 Some men experience erectile dysfunction for a short period of time, especially if it is caused by stress or anxiety, whereas others will experience impotence more regularly.
 It is important not to ignore it as it won’t just go away on its own.
 If you can establish what causes ED, then there is more than likely a way to fix it.